Denoising Diffusion Planner: Learning Complex Paths from Low-Quality Demonstrations: Introduction

 In this work, we investigate how to use a DDPM to create a path planner for an end effector of a robotic arm (see Figure \ref{fig:overview}).
 In particular, to exploit the DDPM's generalization capabilities, we train the DDPM using only synthetically-generated low-quality demonstrations, namely straight paths with associated returns.
 This is a key difference from \cite{Carvalho2023MotionModels, Saha2024EDMP:Planning, xiao2023safediffuser, Botteghi2023TrajectoryModels, gerges2024invisible}, which use expert demonstrations.
 Inspired by \cite{Chi2023DiffusionDiffusion}, we include closed-loop planning to enhance the planning capabilities of the DDPMs.
 Eventually, we investigate and empirically evaluate different strategies for conditional sampling and generation of optimal paths.
 We name our approach Denoising Diffusion Planner (DDP).
-The main contributions of this work are as follows: \begin{enumerate} \item we propose a general approach to designing a path planner for an end effector using a DDPM without relying on a dynamic model of the robot; \item we rely only on low-quality and synthetic demonstrations, i.e., straight paths, to train the DDPM; \item we validate the proposed path planner through real-world experiments. \end{enumerate}
+The main contributions of this work are as follows: \begin{enumerate} \item A DDPM-based path planner for a robotic end-effector, not relying on a dynamic model of the robot and using only synthetic and low quality demonstrations; \item Experimental validation on a 7-DoF robot manipulator, comparing five different conditional-sampling strategies. \end{enumerate}